 You’re probably lost for words, and you’re unsure of what to do next.
-I know I was.
+We certainly were.

-I recently started another marketing blog at NeilPatel.com and found that barely anyone read my latest blog post on A/B testing ideas.
-The other posts I published received more comments and had a higher time on-page.
+We recently started another marketing blog at NeilPatel.com and found that barely anyone read our latest blog post on A/B testing ideas.
+The other posts we published received more comments and had a higher time on-page.

-Instead of letting it be, I decided to modify the post a bit and run an A/B test.
-The results were great!
-I was able to increase my time on-page from 1 minute and 22 seconds to 4 minutes and 45 seconds.
+Instead of letting it be, we modified the post and ran an A/B test.
+The results were great.
+This increased our time on the page from one minute and 22 seconds to four minutes and 45 seconds.

-Can you guess what I did to achieve the results?
-No, I didn’t spend hours re-writing the post.
-I just tweaked its introduction.
+Can you guess what we did to achieve the results?
+It didn’t require hours rewriting the post.
+We just tweaked its introduction.

 Hook your readers through conversation